Communist Party of Greece: KKE and the Greek Civil War

 Large groups had returned to their partisan hideouts in the mountains and gradually formed smaller partisan units.
 As most of the ELAS armoury had been surrendered under the terms of the Varkiza treaty, these units armed themselves with weapons seized from attacks on militia units that had been provided arms by the police as well as attacking police stations.
 By mid-1946, these units forced the KKE leadership to change its neutral position and to plan the formation of a partisan army with the officers and fighters that were still free.
 On 26 October 1946, KKE militia units attacked the police station in Litochoro, armed their forces and founded the Central Greece Command of the Democratic Army of Greece (DSE).
 After this successful operation, the remaining scattered groups reorganized the pre-Varkiza Treaty ELAS formations all over the country.
-KKE's political influence and organization structure helped form units in the Aegean Islands of as Mytilene, Chios, Ikaria, Samos and Crete.
+KKE's political influence and organization structure helped form units in the Aegean Islands of as Mytilene, Chios, Icaria, Samos and Crete.

 The Civil War involved two sides.
-On the one side was the British and American-backed Greek government, led by Konstantinos Tsaldaris and later Themistoklis Sophoulis, which was elected in the 1946 elections which the KKE had boycotted.
+On the one side was the British and American-backed Greek government, led by Konstantinos Tsaldaris and later Themistoklis Sofoulis, which was elected in the 1946 elections which the KKE had boycotted.
 On the other side was the Democratic Army of Greece, of which the KKE was the only major political force, backed by the NOF, Bulgaria, Yugoslavia and Albania.

-In December 1947, KKE and its allies that participated in the Civil War formed the Provisional Democratic Government ("Mountain Government") under the premiership of Markos Vafiadis.
+In December 1947, the KKE and its allies that participated in the Civil War formed the Provisional Democratic Government ("Mountain Government") under the premiership of Markos Vafeiadis.
 After this, the KKE (still legal due to the Treaty of Varkiza) turned illegal.

-On 29 January 1949, the Greek National Army appointed General Alexander Papagos Commander-in-Chief.
+On 29 January 1949, the Greek National Army appointed General Alexandros Papagos Commander-in-Chief.
 In August 1949, Papagos launched a major counter-offensive against DSE forces in northern Greece, code-named "Operation Torch".
 The plan was for the Greek National Army to gain control of the border with Albania in order to surround and defeat the DSE forces, numbering 8,500 fighters.
 The DSE suffered heavy losses from the operation, but managed to retreat its units to Albania.

 Charilaos Florakis, whose nom de guerre was Kapetan Yiotis, was a DSE-appointed Brigadier General during this battle.
 Florakis was ordered by the DSE High Command to re-enter Greece with his battalion via the Gramos Mountains and try to establish connection with all the DSE forces that remained within Greece.
 The battalion indeed reached small DSE units south of Gramos down to Evritania and retreated thereafter back to Albania.
 Floriakis later served as General Secretary of KKE from 1972 to 1989.

 On 28 August 1949, the Civil War in Greece ended with the DSE forces defeated militarily and politically and KKE entered a new phase in its history.